JoakimLindbom/ha_energy/documentation/events.md

 | 4h   | start_expensive_electricity_4h | end_expensive_electricity_4h |
 | 5h   | start_expensive_electricity_5h | end_expensive_electricity_5h |

-## Single 1 hour time slots for today - if you need e.g. 3 hours to charge your bike, you'd subscribe to the three first in the list.
+## Single 1 hour time slots for today
+Some workloads will be just fine with separate hours even if they are spread out, for instance if you need 3 hours to charge your bike, you'd subscribe to the three first in the list.
+They could happen to be consecutive or they could be spread out and it would not impact the result; you'd still havea fully charged bike when the last hour has ended.
+This first set of events are calculated within a single day (00-24)

 | Slot | Start                                 | End                                 |
 |------|---------------------------------------|-------------------------------------|